-The Board has not yet adopted a formal diversity policy or any targets regarding the number of it) yownern (ii) members of visible minorities. (iii) Aborgiand persons or (iv) persons with discibillies (collectively, the "Designated Groups") on the Board as it believes that it currently has a high-performing and effective Board with the right mix of skills, competencies and experience.
-The Board is mindful that changes to the size or composition of the Board could adversely impact the current Board dynamic and effectiveness and is therefore reluctant to establish a formal Board diversity policy or targets at this time.
-Nevertheless, the Board is committed to having a more diverse Board composition that complements or enhances the Board's current dynamic, effectiveness, skills, competencies and experience, and has broadened its recurriment efforts to attract diverse condiciates for future Board appointments, including the process utilized in its search for a new Director nominees in fiscal 2022, which resulted in the recruitment of Koren Martin to the Board, Following the Meeting, and assuming that all the proposed Director nominees are elected, the number of women on the Board of Directors will be two, representing 2% of the Board of Directors and 40% of the independent Directors will be two, representing 2% of the Board of Directors and 40% of the independent Directors.
+The Board has not yet adapted a formal diversity policy or any target regarding the number of, il) womer, (ii) members of visible minibilits; (iii) Abardigina persons: or (i) persons with disabilities (collectively, the "Designated Groups") on the Board os it believes that it currently has a high-performing and effective Board with the fight mix of skib, competencies and experience.
+The Board is mindful that changes to the size or composition of the Board could adversity impact the current Board dynamic and effectiveness and is therefore relucion to establish a formal Board diversity policy or targets at this time.
+Nevertheless, the Board is committed to having a more diverse Board composition that complements or enhances the Board's current dynamic, effectiveness, skills, competencies and experience, and has broadened its recultiment efforts to attract diverse Director nominees in fiscal 2022, which resulted in the react.
+If we process difficution to a stablish a Sourd, for a new Director nominee in fiscal 2022, which resulted in the recultment of Karen Narin to the Board.
+Following the Meeting, and assuming that all the recultivent of Karen Narin to the dord.
+Following the Meeting and discuted of Directors will be two, representing 2% of the Board of Directors and 4% of the indexendent Directors.